Infanticide: Safe surrender

 In some areas baby hatches or safe surrender sites, safe places for a mother to anonymously leave an infant, are offered, in part to reduce the rate of infanticide.
 In other places, like the United States, safe-haven laws allow mothers to anonymously give infants to designated officials; they are frequently located at hospitals and police and fire stations.
 Additionally, some countries in Europe have the laws of anonymous birth and confidential birth that allow mothers to give up an infant after birth.
 In anonymous birth, the mother does not attach her name to the birth certificate.
 In confidential birth, the mother registers her name and information, but the document containing her name is sealed until the child comes to age.
 Typically such babies are put up for adoption, or cared for in orphanages.

 Employment

 Granting women employment raises their status and autonomy.
-Having a gainful employment can raise the perceived worth of females.
+Having a gainful employment can raise the perceived worth of women.
 This can lead to an increase in the number of women getting an education and a decrease in the number of female infanticide.
 As a result, the infant mortality rate will decrease and economic development will increase.